30 Nov GIFT GUIDE FOR VIDEO CREATORS

 Lights! – Another equipment idea could be a light for shooting video or stop motion.
 There are all sorts of models depending on your budget and storage in your home!
 The (aff link) Neewer ring lights offer great versatility when it comes to shooting.

 Some ideas of lights and accessories can be found in (aff link) my Amazon shop (I know Amazon isn’t ideal for some people, including myself!
-But it is easy to curate some equipment suggestions here, and you can always shop elsewhere.)
+But it’s easy to curate some equipment suggestions here, and you can always shop elsewhere.)

-And lastly travel expenses – If your video creator loves exploring new places, you could contribute to travel costs or even organise a city break or an escape to the country for them.
-Or top up expenses for them to go on an adventure in 2022.
-I hope for plane tickets every year! they would be my wish come true!
+And lastly travel expenses – If your video creator loves exploring new places, you could contribute to travel costs or even organise them a city break.
+Or top up expenses for them to go on an adventure in 2024.
+I wish for plane tickets every year!